gjbex/training-material/Debugging/CppPitfalls/ObjectOrientation/README.md

   1. `default_argument.cpp`: a derived class seem to override its base class virtual methods, but actually overloads one of them.
 Use `override` and the compiler will tell you that you're not overriding.
+The second surprise is `method3`, although the implementation in the derived class is used as expected, the default value of the base class is used.
+    Default values are bound at compile time, while the method to call is determined at runtime.
   1. `member_init_order.cpp`: object attributes are initialized in the order they are declared in the class declaration when the constructor is called, regardless of the order of initialization in the constructor.